London FP&A Board: Are Fancy Visual Aids Worth the Investment?

 By Neil Ainger, GTnews

-“I’ve worked for a chief financial officer [CFO] who hated graphs,” said one FP&A professional.
+“I’ve worked for a chief financial officer [CFO] who hated graphs,” said one senior FP&A professional.
 “As a finance person, he wanted numbers, not graphs.
 He even got his PA to print off a dynamic clickable dashboard I produced!
 A lot of a presentation depends upon who you are presenting to.
 I’ve certainly adapted my technique and tools depending upon who is listening.”

 Conversely, another member had worked for an iPad-savvy chief executive (CEO) who wanted interactive visual aids and graphs, so he responded accordingly.
 Over time, such a data-heavy visual approach spread to the rest of the company.